mraad/hdfs-geohex/README.md

 ![](media/agol.png)

-Locate the published GeoProcessing URL and use it to add A GeoProcessing Widget to the header.
+Locate the published GeoProcessing URL and use it to add A GeoProcessing Widget to the application header.

 ![](media/widget-config.png)
 ![](media/widget-execute.png)